ArdanaLabs/ardana-dollar/endpoint-spec.md

 behaviors:
 reduce wallet balance by `amount`, lock this value in script. update any internal state necessary to track the relative amount (increasing)

+added August 11:
+upon deposit, we should mint a token internally called xDANA

 invariant behaviors
 under no circumstances can the contract script-locked DANA reduce from interacting with this endpoint.